demeil1/demeil1/README.md

 ## Hi 👋, I'm Demeil.

 I am a 20 year old Computer Science major at the University of Illinois at Chicago 🌱.
+Ever since I was young, I had an interest in computers and programming.
+Some of my fondest memories include attempting to build my own computer and trying to write code on my family computer.

 My passions include backend and low level development ⚡.
 In my free time, I enjoy solving coding problems and furthering my education in fields like mathematics 🔭.
+Additionally, I have a love for low level software like operating systems.

 I strive to become a better programmer by writing code for problems that I, and others, want solutions too 🤔.
 Other than that, I enjoy reviewing code written by others to help hone my skills 😄.